-2.82 Quill ― The butt end of the feathers of certain water birds.
+2.82 Quill — The butt end of the feathers of certain water birds.
 The quill is used for making a wide range of in quill brushes as holder of the knots of fine and soft hairs.
 These brushes are used for medicinal purposes, signwriting pottery, painting, etc.

-2.83 Rattan ― Cane or bamboo split.
+2.83 Rattan — Cane or bamboo split

-2.84 Refilling ― The filling material is filled again.
+2.84 Refilling — The filling material is filled again

-2.85 Resiliency of Bristles ― The property of the bristles to return to its original position after its displacement.
+2.85 Resiliency of Bristles — The property of the bristles to return to its original position after its displacement.

-2.86 Rifling ― Bristles below 45 mm in length.
+2.86 Rifling — Bristles below 45 mm in length

-2.87 Rubber Setting ― The setting of the filling material by means of rubber compound.
+2.87 Rubber Setting — The setting of the filling material by means of rubber compound.